-- Funds needed to conduct the Leetown Hydrogeologic Assessment were allocated - by Congress in February 2003.
-Preliminary work actually began at the site in November of 2002.
+- Funds needed to conduct the Leetown Hydrogeologic Assessment were allocated by Congress in February 2003. - Preliminary work actually began at the site In November of 2002. - Due to the nature of the project, the majority of field work for FY 03 was conducted by the geologic discipline.